 Chronic inflammation is a condition in which the immune system is in a constant state of stress and response, and begins attacking otherwise healthy cells.
 Chronic inflammation is linked to a host of health conditions including arthritis, diabetes, cancer, heart disease, and more.
 Fenugreek, because of its high antioxidant count and other nutrients, has been shown to be a powerful fighter against inflammation.
 Results from one study showed that extract of fenugreek seeds significantly reduced inflammation in subjects with arthritis.
 The researchers concluded that this was because of the linolenic and linoleic acids found in fenugreek extract.

 There are plenty of different ways you can use fenugreek to reap all of its health benefits.
 Note that fenugreek may cause GI upset in some people, leading to things like diarrhea and stomach aches.
 It has also been reported to cause dizziness and headaches in some, so as always, get your doctor’s OK before trying fenugreek.

 You can purchase fenugreek seeds at your local grocery store in the spice aisle, and they have a sweet, nutty flavor that’s common to Indian cooking.
 You can use them in traditional Indian recipes like masalas, or use them as a supplement by soaking them overnight and then eating them in the morning on an empty stomach.
 This is said to help with issues like blood sugar control.
 Otherwise, you can purchase fenugreek extract online and take it according to package instructions.
-For a product we love, try this one from Amazing Formulas ($9.50, Amazon).
+For a product we love, try this one from NOW Supplements (Buy on Amazon, $4.83).